qpsolvers/free_for_all_qpbenchmark/README.md

 - **[Submit a new problem](https://github.com/qpsolvers/free_for_all_qpbenchmark/issues/new?template=new_problem.md)**

+You can also contribute by running the benchmark on your machine and posting your results to the [Results forum](https://github.com/qpsolvers/free_for_all_qpbenchmark/discussions/categories/results).

 ## Citation

 If you use `qpbenchmark` in your scientific works, please cite it *e.g.* as follows: